 These digital platforms and available resources have brought several benefits to therapists and clients alike.
 To show you, here are the pros of digital mental health care.

 Convenience is a huge barrier to mental health aid.
 You may think that your schedule is too busy to make time for therapy or to see a psychologist.

 Nonetheless, due to tech advancements, people across different levels and geographical regions can instantly access online mental health platforms and e-therapy.
-For example, the integration of synchronous and asynchronous communication in e-therapy has made improvements in facilitating both you and your therapist’s availability.
+For example, the integration of synchronous and asynchronous communication in e-therapy has made improvements in facilitating both your and your therapist’s availability.

 Synchronous video check-ins can temporarily replace traditional in-person therapy.
 This has become beneficial, especially during the COVID-19 outbreak when the number of depression cases tripled.
-This medium promotes physical distancing while at the same time, fills in your mental health needs.
+This medium promotes physical distancing while at the same time, filling in your mental health needs.

-On the other hand, asynchronous communication helps the therapists offer a better match of availability and demand across geographical regions and time zones.
+On the other hand, asynchronous communication helps therapists offer a better match of availability and demand across geographical regions and time zones.
 Your therapist can remotely monitor your health status by allowing you to answer exercises and respond to message boards.
 This also helps your therapist assess the efficacy of the treatment program.
 On your therapist’s end, if it seems like the treatment plan is dragging you down, they can tweak parts of it to make it more suitable for you.

 Moreover, asynchronous communication offers you time to reflect on your progress and compose a thoughtful reply.
 All these can minimize the chances for any transference and countertransference reactions, preserving competence and professionalism in managing online therapies.

 With regards to self-help, the convenience of digital mental care platforms helps you understand your concerns, use self-management aid, and even connect with other users who are experiencing similar dilemmas.